-Customer retention is the fuel for many businesses because without them there is simply no business.
+Customer retention is the fuel for many businesses because without customers there is simply no business.
 To keep customers coming you need to engage them, constantly solve their pain points while offering value for money.

 The most important KPI?